martylanger/martys-game-of-gits/sad-tale.md

 House Snark of Splintercell is sped by the sussed Seddard "Sed" Stark, Sword of Splintercell, Sorden of the Sorth...

-And so the story of Ned the Starkster ends, and the story of Ned the Dungbeetle begins.
+And so the story of Ned the Starkster ends, and Seddard took control of Westeros and became the protector of the realm